 Pregnancy loss is made more traumatic when medical professionals are unable to explain to parents what went wrong.
 Yet it is a common response.
 Pregnancy complications are not yet fully understood by by clinicians or researchers in the UK.
 That’s why Tommy’s has created a national pregnancy research network, to get a better understanding of pregnancy, and to prevent the complications that lead to loss - so more babies can be born healthily.

 In 1995 we opened the UK’s first-ever Maternal and Fetal Research Unit at St Thomas’ Hospital in London.
 Six years later we established a second unit at St Mary’s Hospital in the University of Manchester and in 2008 our third centre was opened at the Royal Infirmary of Edinburgh.
-This year, we opened our latest centre, the Tommy’s National Centre for Miscarriage Research.
+In 2016, we opened our latest centre, the Tommy’s National Centre for Miscarriage Research.

 We can now justifiably claim internationally renowned research capabilities and we are very excited by the projects our teams are working on.
 We believe they will bring real pregnancy health benefits sooner rather than later, meaning fewer families will have to endure the terrible heartache of losing a baby.